KosinskiLab/pyTME/doc/reference/analyzer/base.rst

 Specification
 =============

-Analyzers are callback objects designed to process template matching results in real-time during exhaustive searches.
-Rather than storing all intermediate results in memory, analyzers accumulate only the most relevant data as each rotation is evaluated, enabling adaptation of template matching analysis routines to individual requirements.
+Analyzers are callbacks passed to :py:class:`match_exhaustive <tme.matching_exhaustive.match_exhaustive>` to enable custom analysis workflows of exhaustive searches.
+Rather than storing all intermediate results in memory, analyzers accumulate only the most relevant data.

 Key characteristics of analyzers